 Our keynote was delivered by Hireology’s CEO and Founder, Adam Robinson on the topic of people operations as a profit center, followed by a fireside chat with Inder Dosanjh, President of the California Automotive Retailing Group Inc., moderated by Jason Stein, Publisher at Automotive News.
 And finally, a forum for discussion was held on Wednesday, where industry professionals discussed how their companies have shifted due to the pandemic.

-Here are some of the key takeaways from the first week of our all virtual Elevate 2020.
+If you missed the first week, you can watch the recording below, and here are some of the key takeaways from the first week of our all virtual Elevate 2020.

 What’s Changed Due to COVID-19